exercism/v3/languages/purescript/reference/errors/MixedAssociativityError.md

 ## Cause

 This error arises when an expression involves operators of the same precedence but different associativities.
 In this example, `<$>` is `infixl 4`, that is, left-associative with precedence 4, whereas `==` is `infix 4`, that is, non-associative with precedence 4.
 The compiler is unable to determine how to bracket this expression because of the precendences and associativities involved; either the associativities must be the same or the precedences must be different.
-See [Syntax - Binary Operators](../language/Syntax.md#binary-operators) in the language reference for more information.

 ## Fix